-California residents are taxed upon their entire net income regardless of source, while nonresidents are taxed only on income from a California source.
-Thus, part-year residents are taxed on their entire taxable income during the period they were residents and on the income derived from California sources during the period they were nonresidents.
+California residents are taxed upon their entire net income regardless of source, while nonresidents are taxed only on income from a California source.1 Thus, part-year residents are taxed on their entire taxable income during the period they were residents and on the income derived from California sources during the period they were nonresidents.2

-The taxation of restricted stock such as that here is governed by Internal Revenue Code (IRC) section 83(a), to which California tax law conforms under California Revenue and Taxation Code section 17081.3 IRC section 83(a) provides that a taxpayer does not recognize any gain when restricted stock is granted.
+The taxation of restricted stock such as that here is governed by Internal Revenue Code (IRC) section 83(a), to which California tax law conforms under California Revenue and Taxation Code section 17081.3 IRC section 83(a) provides that a taxpayer does not recognize gross income when restricted stock is granted.
 Instead, a taxpayer recognizes taxable compensation to the extent the fair market value of the stock exceeds the option price when the restricted stock is vested or, in the words of the statute, at "the first time the rights of the person having the beneficial interest in such property are transferable or are not subject to a substantial risk of forfeiture, whichever occurs earlier. . . .
-"4 It is well-established that gain from the vesting of the restricted stock is characterized as compensation for personal services.5
+"4 It is well-established that gain from the vesting of the restricted stock is characterized as compensation for personal services.
+5

-An RSU plan awards an employee the right to receive a fixed payment equal to the value of a specified number of shares of employer stock.
-Unlike restricted stock options, an RSU plan allows an employee to receive an amount based on the full value of a share, rather than only an amount equal to the increase in value from the date of grant through the vest date.
-The IRS treats RSUs like other forms of nonqualified stock options subject to a
+An RSU plan awards a taxpayer the right to receive a fixed payment equal to the value of a specified number of shares of employer stock.6 Unlike restricted stock options, an RSU plan allows a taxpayer to receive an amount based on the full value of a share, rather than only an amount equal to the increase in value from the date of grant through the vest date.7 The IRS treats RSUs like other forms of nonqualified stock options subject to a substantial risk of forfeiture, most specifically like restricted stock.8 The RSUs are comparable to grants of restricted stock in a number of ways that are significant to this analysis.
+Like restricted stock, these RSUs have a clear grant date and a period of vesting.
+Also similar to restricted stock, their value is not recognizable on the grant date, but rather on the date the RSUs are vested.